THE SPARKFOLIO

 • Minimum Holding Horizon: 7-10 years

-• Preferred Vehicles: Gold ETF, Sovereign Gold Bond (SGB) (SGB for tax efficiency)
+• Preferred Vehicles: Gold ETF, Sovereign Gold Bond (SGB)

 • Purpose: Permanent diversifier, inflation hedge